Skip to content

 }

-• Subscription API Key (sk-ss-v1-xxx): best for personal development
+• Subscription API Key (sk-ss-v1-xxx): suited for personal development

 2. Configuration priority:

-• If you previously configured shell environment variables in the CLI (~/.bashrc / ~/.zshrc / PowerShell Profile), the VSCode extension will prefer the settings.json configuration
+• If you previously configured shell environment variables on the command line (~/.bashrc / ~/.zshrc / PowerShell profile), the VSCode extension prioritizes the configuration in settings.json.

-• To avoid conflicts, when using the VSCode extension, configure environment variables only in settings.json
+• To avoid conflicts, when using the VSCode extension we recommend configuring environment variables only in settings.json.

 3. Model selection:

-• You can switch models during a session using the /model command
+• You can switch models mid-conversation with the /model command.

-2. Enter your question or task in the chat panel
+2. Enter your question or task in the chat interface.

-3. Claude will automatically read project files and help you
+3. Claude will automatically read your project files and help out.

-• Trust the workspace: On first use, Claude Code will ask you to trust the current workspace—click Trust This Folder to allow access to project files.
+• Trust the workspace: On first use, Claude Code asks you to trust the current workspace.
+Click Trust This Folder to allow it to access your project files.

-• Switch models: Type /model during a conversation to view the current model or switch to another.
+• Switch models: Type /model mid-conversation to see the current model or switch to another one.

-• Check status: Type /status to see the current connection status and configuration.
+• Check status: Type /status to view the current connection status and configuration.

-• Environment variable conflicts: If you run into auth issues, confirm ANTHROPIC_AUTH_TOKEN and ANTHROPIC_BASE_URL are not being overridden by system-level environment variables.
+• Environment variable conflicts: If you run into authentication issues, make sure the ANTHROPIC_AUTH_TOKEN and ANTHROPIC_BASE_URL environment variables aren't being overridden by system-level environment variables.

-After setup, you can use multiple ZenMux models in Claude Code:
+Once configured, you can use ZenMux's many models within Claude Code:

 Claude Code